AbrahamFergie/core-algorithms/CONTRACT.md

   setIntersection(a, b)
   // => [2, 4]

-#setCompliment
+#setComplement

-  Return the compliment of two sets.
+  Return the complement of two sets.

   const a = [1, 2, 3, 4]
   const b = [2, 4, 6, 8]
-  setCompliment(a, b)
+  setComplement(a, b)
   // => [6, 8]

 #setSymmetricDifference